 '''

-PoolQ version 1.0.0
+Usage: PoolQ [options]

-usage: cargs>
+Options:

---barcode-scores <arg>
+-barcode-scores, --barcode-scores

-An optional output CSV file

-with the barcodes as columns,
+An optional output CSV file with the sample barcodes as columns, the

-the hairpins as rows, and the

-read counts scores.
+construct barcodes as rows, and the read counts as scores.

+-barcode-start, --barcode-start

-The index of the start of a
+The index of the start of a sample barcode within a read.

---barcode-start <arg>

-barcode within a read.

 Defaults to 0.

---conditions <arg>

-An input file with two

-columns: the barcode, and the

-Use exact matches for hairpins

---exact-match

-in the reference file

---hairpin-start <arg>

-The index of the start of a

-hairpin within a read.

-Defaults to 16.

---help

-Prints usage message and

-exits.

---include-ambiguous

-Score reads that match

-ambiguously to all matching

-hairpins

---include-non-pf

-Include non-PF reads [SAM or

-BAM files only]

-The minimum allowable hairpin

---min-hairpin-length <arg>

-length.
-Defaults to 20.

-An optional output CSV file

---norm-scores <arg>

-with the conditions as
+Default: 0

+-conditions, --conditions

+An input file with two columns: the barcode, and the condition.

+-construct-barcode-match-length, --construct-barcode-match-length

+The length of construct barcodes that should be used in matching.

+Default: -1

+-construct-barcode-search-end, --construct-barcode-search-end

+The last base (counting from 0) where PoolQ should search for construct

+harcodes

+Default: 26

+-construct-barcode-search-prefix, --construct-barcode-search-prefix

+The DNA prefix that precedes the construct barcode in the reads file

+andis used to locate the construct barcode.

+-construct-barcode-search-start, --construct-barcode-search-start

+The first base (counting from 0) where PoolQ should search for construct

+barcodes.

+Default: 7

+-construct-start, --construct-start, -hairpin-start, --hairpin-start

+The index of the start of a construct barcode within a read.
+Defaults to

+16.

+Default: 16

+-correlation, --correlation

+An optional output file with the correlation matrix of the log normalized

+scores by condition.

+-exact-match, --exact-match

+Use exact matches for construct barcodes in the reference file

+Default: false

+-include-ambiguous, --include-ambiguous

+Score reads that match ambiguously to all matching constructs.
+Defaults

+to false, in which case ambiguous matches are discarded.

+Default: false

+-include-non-pf, --include-non-pf

+Include non-PF reads [SAM or BAM files only]

+Default: true

+-norm-scores, --norm-scores

+An optional output CSV file with the conditions as columns, the construct

+barcodes as rows, and the read counts as the log normalized scores.

+-platform-reference, --platform-reference

+An optional input file with two columns: a construct barcode that is

+known to exist, and the associated construct ID.

+-quality, --quality

+An output text file containing a basic report of the quality control

+information gathered while processing the reads.

+-reads, --reads

+The file containing the sequencing reads in either FASTQ or BAM format.

+The file may be gzipped or not; if the file is gzipped, it should end with

+the .gz suffix.

+Default: []

+-reads-file-type, --reads-file-type

+Override the reads file type.
+One of [BAM, FASTQ, RAW].

+-reference, --reference

+An input file with two columns: the construct barcode that are contained

+in the reads, and the construct IDs.

+-scores, --scores

+An output CSV file with the conditions as columns, the construct barcodes

+as rows, and the read counts as the scores.

+-skip-short-reads, --skip-short-reads

+Skip reads too short to contain both a barcode and construct.
+Defaults to

+false.

+Default: false

+-unexpected-sequence-threshold, --unexpected-sequence-threshold

 '''

-columns, the hairpins as rows, and the read counts as the log normalized scores. --platform-reference <arg> An optional input file with two columns: a hairpin 21mer that is known to exist, and the associated hairpin ID. --quality <arg> An output text file containing a basic report of the quality control information gathered while processing the reads. --reads <arg> The file containing the sequencing reads in either FASTQ or BAM format.
-The file may be gzipped or not; if the file is gzipped, it should end with the .gz suffix. --reads-file-type <arg> Override the reads file type.
-One of [BAM, FASTQ, RAW]. --reference <arg> An input file with two columns: the hairpin 21mer that are contained in the reads, and the Hairpin IDs.
-An output CSV file with the --scores <arg> conditions as columns, the hairpins as rows, and the read counts as the scores. --skip-short-reads Skip reads too short to contain a barcode and hairpin.
-Defaults to false. --unexpected-sequence-threshold <arg> The minimum number of reads per 10 million that need to contain an unexpected sequence before it is included in the unexpected sequence reference file.
-The default value is 5000 or 0.05%. --unexpected-sequences <arg> An optional output text file containing a report of sequences found in the reads but not mapped to hairpin IDs by the reference file.
-If a platform reference file is provided, any hairpins contained there will be identified by hairpin IDs in this file. --version Prints usage message and exits.
+''' The minimum number of reads per 10 million that need to contain an unexpected construct barcode before it is included in the unexpected sequence reference file.
+The default value is 5000 or 0.05%.

+Default: 5000 -unexpected-sequences, --unexpected-sequences

+An optional output text file containing a report of sequences found in the reads but not mapped to construct IDs by the reference file.
+If a platform reference file is provided, any constructs contained there will be identified by IDs in this file.

+-help, --help

+Output this message.

+Default: false '''